muratk5n/thirdwave/en/README.md

 ---

-Update on the graph Unarmed People Shot By the Poh-lice, now show both whites and non-whites.
+Update of the graph Unarmed People Shot By the Poh-lice, now show both whites and non-whites.
 Non-whites are being killed consistently more than whites, but overall numbers seem to be decreasing on a yearly basis.